Free Australian Resume Template

 TO IMPRESS EMPLOYERS

-Your resume should work for you; it needs to convey what makes you the right fit for a particular business and role.
+Your resume needs to convey what makes you the right fit for a particular business and role.
 But how do you stand out from the hundreds of other resumes when a recruiter or employer might only spend an average of six to seven seconds scanning your document?

 Following Australian industry standards is a good start.
 However, being succinct, professional, relevant and persuasive when sharing your experience, education and skills is what will get you noticed.